Consumer medicine information

 Rare: Urticaria.

-Very rare: Bullous eruptions, eczema, erythema, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell's syndrome), exfoliative dermatitis, loss of hair, photosensitivity reaction, purpura, allergic purpura, pruritus.
+Very rare: Dermatitis bullous, eczema, erythema, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell's syndrome), drug reaction with eosinophilia and systemic symptoms (DRESS), exfoliative dermatitis, alopecia, photosensitivity reaction, purpura, Henoch-Schonlein purpura, pruritus.

 Renal and urinary disorders.

-Very rare: Acute kidney injury (acute renal failure), haematuria, proteinuria, nephrotic syndrome, interstitial nephritis, renal papillary necrosis.
+Very rare: Acute renal failure, haematuria, proteinuria, nephrotic syndrome, tubulointerstitial nephritis, renal papillary necrosis.

 General disorders and administration site conditions.